News

 Another popular park in the city is Handsworth Park.

-This 62-acre location plays host to various Birmingham council events, provide a real hub for the community to enjoy.
+This 62-acre location plays host to various Birmingham council events, and provides a real hub for the community to enjoy.

 The park has various nature walks, offering chances for members of the community to get involved with conservation projects.